DMA Course Listings

 ART 101/ Digital Media Art

-Experimental applications of digital media art practice, with a focus on interactive concepts, methods and systems.
+Applications of digital media art practice, with a focus on interactive concepts, methods and systems.
 Course content includes experimental approaches and techniques for digital media systems, and the development of aesthetic criteria for the evaluation of digital media.
 Fundamentals include: an introduction to programming and the nature of code, process, data mapping, digital media formal aesthetics, interactivity, exploration of interface and simulation.
-Programs used: Macromedia Flash and others.

 Art 102/ 3D Modeling and Printing